Air Conditioner Electrical Problems

 - AC circuit board failure

-SAFETY WARNING: Working with electricity carries the danger of electric shock, and can cause damage to other electrical components.
+SAFETY WARNING: Working with electricity carries the danger of electric shock and can cause damage to other electrical components.
 Contact a certified professional.

-AC Is Causing Circuit Breaker Issues
+Your AC Is Causing Circuit Breaker Issues

 In most homes, the air conditioner runs on its own electrical circuit and has its own circuit breaker.
 This is because AC systems use large amounts of energy.

-While it’s uncommon, it’s possible your issue is with the circuit breaker itself, rather than the air conditioner.
+While it’s uncommon, it’s possible your issue is with the circuit breaker itself rather than the air conditioner.
 If a breaker is loose or improperly sized, it can cause problems.
 A loose circuit breaker can be easily tightened, but an incorrectly sized breaker needs to be replaced.

 One of the most common electrical problems we see with air conditioners is damaged wiring.
 Your air conditioner includes sophisticated parts and wires that are vulnerable to fraying, corrosion, disconnection, and other damage.
 Damaged AC wiring is often caused by another loose or damaged part, such as a bent fan blade.